-When crude oil burst onto western Pennsylvania’s marketplace as a major commercial opportunity more than 150 years ago, the art and science of petroleum geology was born.
+When crude oil burst onto western Pennsylvania’s marketplace as a major commercial opportunity following an 1859 well drilled by Edwin L. Drake, the art and science of petroleum geology was born.

 The mining industry had long provided employment for geologists and the oil boom presented a new kind of mineral wealth for America and a new challenge for geologists.
 But Pennsylvania’s first oilmen soon found that hiring geologists didn’t significantly improve their chances of success in an already risky business.